Wonder Woman (2017 film): Sequel

-Gadot initially signed a contract for three DC Extended Universe (DCEU) films, including Wonder Woman, later extending it to include appearances in further DCEU projects.
-Patty Jenkins initially signed on for only one film, but began working on a sequel with Geoff Johns, who revealed they had a "cool idea for the second one."
-At the 2017 San Diego Comic-Con, Warner Bros. officially announced a sequel, initially titled Wonder Woman 2, set for release on December 13, 2019, later moved to November 1, 2019.
-Jenkins officially returned as director in September 2017, with Gal Gadot reprising her role, and David Callaham joined to co-write the script with Jenkins and Johns.
+Gadot initially signed a contract for three DC Extended Universe (DCEU) films, including Wonder Woman, a contract which was later extended to include additional DCEU projects.
+Jenkins initially signed on for only one film, but began working on a sequel with Geoff Johns.
+At the 2017 San Diego Comic-Con, Warner Bros. officially announced a sequel, initially titled Wonder Woman 2, set for release in December 2019.
+It was confirmed in September 2017 that Jenkins and Gadot would return for the sequel, and that David Callaham would co-write the script with Jenkins and Johns.

 In March 2018, Kristen Wiig was confirmed to play Cheetah, the villain of the film.
 That same month, it was announced that Pedro Pascal would have a key role in the film.
-By May 2018, long-time DCEU producer Zack Snyder confirmed on social media platform Vero that he, along with his wife Deborah Snyder, would serve as producers on the Wonder Woman sequel.
-In June 2018, the title of the film was announced to be Wonder Woman 1984.
-The film's release was delayed several times, including owing to the COVID-19 pandemic, and was not released until December 25, 2020.

-Following Wonder Woman 1984, plans for Wonder Woman 3 were canceled during a restructuring of the DC Universe (DCU) under new co-CEOs James Gunn and Peter Safran.
-Although Patty Jenkins and Gal Gadot were expected to return, the project was scrapped as the DCU shifted direction.
-Jenkins later confirmed her departure in December 2022, citing creative differences, with Gunn and Safran's reboot ending Gadot's iteration of the character.
+By May, long-time DCEU producer Zack Snyder confirmed that he, along with his wife Deborah Snyder, would serve as producers on the Wonder Woman sequel.
+In June, the title of the film was announced as Wonder Woman 1984.
+The film's release was delayed several times, due in part to the COVID-19 pandemic, and it was not released until December 25, 2020.
+Following Wonder Woman 1984, plans for Wonder Woman 3 were cancelled during a restructuring of the DC Universe (DCU) under new co-CEOs James Gunn and Peter Safran.

-Controversies

-Arab countries ban

-On May 31, Wonder Woman was banned in Lebanon after the Campaign to Boycott Supporters of Israel asked the Lebanese government's Ministry of Economy and Trade to block the film because its star, Gal Gadot, is a former Israel Defense Forces soldier.
-The Lebanese government did not ban Gadot's Fast & Furious films which did screen in Lebanon.
-On June 6, Variety reported that Algiers, the capital of Algeria, pulled the film from the "Nuits du Cinéma" film festival.
-On June 7, Variety also reported that a Tunisian court suspended the theatrical release of Wonder Woman after a lawsuit brought by the Al-Chaab party and the Tunisian Association of Young Lawyers to have the film blocked due to Gadot's military service and public comments she made in support of the Israeli military during the 2014 Israel–Gaza conflict between her native Israel and the Palestinian enclave of the Gaza Strip.
-Jordan was reportedly also considering a ban of the film and suspended screenings pending a decision, but on June 11, it was reported that the government decided not to do so, as there was no legal precedent for it.
-On June 30, Qatar issued a ban on the film.